-In line with the Companies Act 2006, the Board has the power to authorise any potential conflicts of interest that may arise and impose such imits or conditions as it thinks fit.
-A register of potential conflicts is maintained and is reviewed at every Board meeting to ensure all details are kept up-to-date.
+In the with the Companies Act 2006, the Board has the power to authorise any potential conflicts of interest that may arise and impose such timits or conditions as it thinks fit.
+A register of potential conflicts is maintained and is reviewed at every Board meeting to ensure a idea is are kept up-to-date.
 Appropriate authorisation will be sought prior to the appointment of any new Director or if any new conflicts arise.